CiroZhang/cse15l-lab-reports/Lab4/lab4.md

 here I first change by directory into the lab7 folder. l \<tab> auto filled "lab7" so I was able to get the name of the directory i was to change to with way less keys.

 <Ctrl + r> ba \<enter>

+here I rearched up my past command using control + r and after type "ba" the first one that showed up was "bash test.sh"

 ![Image](task6.png)